danielsimon254/IP4/explanation.md

 # 1. Choice of Kubernetes Objects

+## Explanation of choices:
+    • Stateful sets will be used to store store temporary data/ logs for both fontend and backend.
+    • Persistent storage.- uses persistent volume claim to ensure data never gets lost when containers start, terminate or re-provisioned.
+    • Service with LoadBalancer: Exposing the frontend via a LoadBalancer ensures external availability.
+If a frontend pod fails, the LoadBalancer routes traffic to the remaining pods.

 ## Backend

 - Deployment: Ensures two replicas of the backend service are always running.
 This provides high availability.